thorfriisphd-rgb/ibam-grammar-engine/README.md

 ### WORKDIR path errors

-Some WORKDIR entries in *samples.tsv* reflect the developer's local folder structure and wil need to be edited to match the user's own directory setup.
+The WORKDIR entries in *samples.tsv* reflect the developer's local folder structure and wil need to be edited to match the user's own directory setup.

 ---